sbryngelson/academic-website-template/_pages/software.md

 <i>S. H. Bryngelson, H. Zhao, A. Isfahani, J. B. Freund</i>

 RBC3D is a flow solver for soft capsules and cells.
-It solves the boundary integral form of the Stokes equations via an algorithm well-tailored for cell-scale simulations:
+It solves the boundary integral form of the Stokes equations via an algorithm tailored for cell-scale simulations:
 * Spectrally-accurate spherical harmonics represent the deforming surfaces
 * Close-contact interactions treated via a modified quadrature approximation of the Green's functions
-* A short-range electrostatic-like repulsion ensures that neighboring cells do not intersect
+* Short-range electrostatic-like repulsion prevents neighboring cells from intersecting
-* No-slip boundaries (e.g., vessel walls) imposed via a weak-formulation of the velocity-force equations
+* Weak-formulation of the velocity-force equations enforces no-slip boundaries (e.g., vessel walls)

-These features ensure that RBC3D simulations are efficient.
+These features ensure that RBC3D simulations are robust.
 Parallel communication (MPI) enables large simulations, such as many cells flowing in a model vascular network.
 </div>